ysaito2/blog/_posts/2021-12-19-BoredLookingBeautifulGirlInAFancyCarSyndrome.md

 &nbsp;

 Its shocking how *little* resources are out there that help you avoid this syndrome.
-University career centers help you find a *job*, but I have never heard of a institution within the current education system that helps you *define* your career goals (We do have resources allocated to learn how to sew and speak French, both critical skills in the modern world).
-I guess the reason would be that every person derives meaning in their lives in different ways, and career goals are magically *discovered* as you *learn who you are* by take all those pointless liberal arts and electives courses sprinkled throughout the curriculum.
+University career centers help you find a *job*, but I have never heard of a institution within the current education system that helps you *define* your career goals (While we do have resources allocated to learn how to sew and speak French, both critical skills in the modern world).
+I guess the reason would be that since every person derives meaning in their lives in different ways, career goals are magically *discovered* as you *learn who you are* by taking seemingly irrelevant liberal arts and elective courses sprinkled throughout the curriculum.
 Shouldn't there at least be a framework to follow for something so important?

 &nbsp;